AdDraw/Hard_Video_Processing/README.md

 # Hardware Video Processing Path, Jan 2019

-This project contains an Intelectual Property(IP) that can was a part of my Final Engeenering Project at Politechnika Gdanska on the major of Electronics and Telecomunications with a speciality Microelectronics.
+This project contains an Intelectual Property(IP) that was a part of my Final Engeenering Project at Politechnika Gdanska on the major of Electronics and Telecomunications with a speciality Microelectronics.
 IP's functionality is to process video data throgh a hardware device with an FPGA onboard.
 IP contains all the means to whilst loaded onto the ML509/XUPV5 development board collect, process and